-The new METRO E Line Faster transit is coming to the Route 6 corridor The METRO E Line is a planned bus rapid transit (BRT) line that will provide faster and more reliable transit in the Route 6 corridor.
+The new METRO E Line Faster transit is coming to the Route 6 corridor The METRO E Line is a planned Bus Rapid Transit (BRT) line that will provide faster and more reliable transit in the Route 6 corridor.
 BRT service is a package of transit enhancements that adds up to a faster trip and an improved experience on Metro Transit's busiest bus routes.
+Pre-pandemic, buses carried approximately 45% of people traveling by vehicle on Hennepin Avenue, but made up just 3% of the motorized traffic.
 More than 8,000 rides were taken on Route 6 each weekday in 2019.
 Route 6 ridership has remained strong, even during the pandemic.
 The METRO E Line will travel along 4th Street and University Avenue, through downtown Minneapolis and Uptown on Hennepin Avenue to Southdale Transit Center in Edina via 44th Street and France Avenue.
-E Line Preliminary Station Designs Metro Transit is seeking your feedback on the preliminary designs for METRO E Line stations.
-View plans and comment now at metrotransit.org/e-line-project or by emailing us at ELine@metrotransit.org.
+Route 6 is planned to travel from downtown Minneapolis to Minnesota Drive and France Avenue primarily via Hennepin Avenue and Xerxes Avenue, running every 20 minutes most of the day.

+Changes coming to Route 6 Learn more at metrotransit.org/e-line-project or by emailing us at ELine@metrotransit.org View a detailed map at metrotransit.org/e-line-project